TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 24/Ezekiel 24.8.md

 ---

-That it may cause wrath to come up to take vengeance, I have set her blood upon the bare rock, that it should not be covered.
+That it may cause wrath to come up to take vengeance, I have set her blood on the bare rock, that it should not be covered.